oskarhibbert/02456/README.md

 ```

 Be sure to include a `.gitignore` file that contains at least `/data` and `/data_processed` to prevent your client from uploading the dataset files.

+Please refer to either `environment.yml` or `requirements.txt` for the dependencies.